Pembroke Regional Hospital is following all public health advice in a rapidly changing context of the COVID-19 pandemic.

 Patients may designate one essential caregiver / care partner to accompany them while attending an outpatient appointment or the Emergency Department.
 If you are accompanying a friend or loved one to the Emergency Department, you may be asked to wait outside until the patient is brought to a designated room/treatment area.
 If you are accompanying a friend or loved one to a same-day procedure or surgery, you may be asked to wait outside or return when the procedure or surgery is complete.

 Can I visit a friend or loved one who is dying in hospital?

 Yes.
-Four visitors are allowed at a time in these circumstances if the patient’s room is large enough to allow for physical distancing.
-While there is no limit on the total number of different individuals who can visit, visits need to be coordinated with the care team and the Hospital.
+Visits need to be coordinated with the care team and the hospital.
 While it is difficult to be precise around when an individual is at end of life, this generally refers to the last week of life.

 What are the Rules for Visiting?To visit a patient in the Hospital you must:•Be a designated Essential Caregiver / Care Partner as identified by the patient and wear your caregiver badge for the duration of the visit.
 Only one designated caregiver/care partner will be permitted at a time. •Be feeling well.•Complete the health screening prior to entering the facility.
-You may be denied access based on symptoms and/or travel history.•Continuously wear a mask that covers the nose and mouth.•Report directly to the Nursing Station prior to each/every visitation and sign in upon arrival.•Remain in the patient’s room as much as possible to minimize movement within the facility.
+You may be denied access based on symptoms and/or travel history.•Continuously wear a mask that covers the nose and mouth.•Report directly to the Nursing Station prior to each/every visitation and sign in upon arrival. •Remain in the patient’s room as much as possible to minimize movement within the facility.
 Use the call bell system to alert the nurse if assistance is required. •Perform Hand Hygiene (hand washing and/or use of hand sanitizer) when entering and leaving the facility and when entering and leaving the patient’s room. •In some circumstances, additional protective equipment may also be required.
 Please consult with the patient’s nurse.